 What You Will Calculate

 A complete monthly mortgage payment is expressed as PITI: Principal, Interest, Taxes, and Insurance.
-Lenders collect all four components in one payment so that your property tax and insurance bills are paid on time through an escrow account.
-Understanding each piece lets you budget accurately and spot opportunities to reduce your total cost.
+Lenders bundle all four into one payment so your property tax and insurance bills get paid on time through an escrow account.
+Understanding each piece lets you budget accurately and spot ways to cut your total cost.

 Subtract your down payment from the purchase price.